We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Peppermint oil has anti-inflammatory, antimicrobial, and antifungal properties, all of which are important to a healthy scalp.
 And in one study conducted on mice peppermint oil reigned supreme in promoting hair growth in mice as compared to jojoba oil, saline, and minoxidil (a popular ingredient in hair loss treatments like Rogaine).
 But more studies are needed on actual humans.

 In addition to the minty stuff, pumpkin seed oil in capsule form helped a group of men gain 40 percent more hair over 24 weeks, and rosemary oil might just be as effective as that aforementioned minoxidil after 3 to 6 months, according to another study.
+However, more research is needed to support using essential oils and other alternative therapies for hair growth.

 8. Take a collagen supplement